baudm/parseq/README.md

 ```

 ## Training
 The training script can train any supported model.
-Default configuration is stored in ```configs/model/```.
 You can override any configuration using the command line.
 Please refer to [Hydra](https://hydra.cc) docs for more info about the syntax.
+Use `./train.py --help` to see the default configuration.
 ```bash
 ./train.py model=parseq model.perm_num=12 model.embed_dim=512  # Set embed_dim to 512 instead of 384, use 12 permutations.
 ```